 What I do

 Search Engine Optimization is both science and art.
-If you’re interested in hiring me, it’s important that you understand what I specialize in and what I don’t.
+If you’re interested in hiring me for SEO services, it’s important that you understand what I specialize in and what I don’t.
 Here’s a handy list:

 It’s probably one of the most underutilized aspects of SEO.
 Done effectively and on an ongoing basis, brands can discover new audiences, new product needs and get closer to speaking the language of their customer.